University of Georgia

 Wood was burned in the United States in the 1700s through the early 1900s to produce ash for chemical extraction.
 The ash was used mainly to produce potash for fertilizer and alkali for industry.
 As other potash production technologies became more economical, the value of wood ash as a raw material dropped.

-POTENTIAL FOR PYROLYSIS CHAR TO AFFECT SOIL MOISTURE AND AND NUTRIENT STATUS OF A LOAMY SAND SOIL
+POTENTIAL FOR PYROLYSIS CHAR TO AFFECT SOIL MOISTURE AND NUTRIENT STATUS OF A LOAMY SAND SOIL

 Characterization of Pyrolysis Char for Use as an Agricultural Soil Amendment